Philanthropy & Tikkun Olam

 That is also why the project has a strong Jewish logic even when it serves a broad public without sectarian gatekeeping.
 It treats dignity as practical, not ornamental.
 It assumes that care must be specific.
 And it understands that one missing item can become a chain of consequences: discomfort, stigma, distraction, absence, and lower confidence.

-Weiss did not only found a nonprofit.
-She trained communities to see a hidden problem clearly enough to act on it.
+Weiss founded a nonprofit and trained communities to see a hidden problem clearly enough to act on it.

 She belongs in this archive because she made the invisible legible